 I know have to trade in or sell this vehicle because I'm not going to put another $1000.00 into a vehicle that I just purchased on something that I feel should be covered under warranty.
 Without the fans working properly, it can cause many other major problems to the engine.

-US Warranty Corp of Florida Company Profile
+US Warranty Corp of Florida Company Information

 - Company Name: